 - learn techniques to calm the mind and body

 - develop coping skills

-CBT may provide significant improvement in how people are able to function and their quality of life.
+CBT may significantly improve a person’s quality of life.
 It may be as effective or more effective than other types of therapy or medication.

 Exposure and response prevention therapy (ERP)